Soyio-id/soy-io-widget/README.md

     // Feature flags (optional)
     enabledFeatures: ["DataSubjectRequest", "ConsentManagement"],

+    // DSR rights to show (optional)
+    // When omitted, the DSR form will use arsop right as default
+    enabledRights: ["arsop"],

     // Request reference (optional)
     // Will be attached to data subject requests
     requestReference: "<reference>", // e.g. some uuid or id to match our created records with your frontend flows